keboola/connection-docs/overview/index.md

 - **SQL workspaces** are accessible through the database provider's IDE or your preferred SQL IDE.
 - **Python, R, or Julia workspaces** are available through Keboola's hosted and managed Jupyter Lab environment.

+### Applications
+Unlike free-form transformations, [applications](/components/applications/) are **predefined blocks** that enable users to perform advanced tasks such as sentiment analysis, association discovery, or histogram grouping.
+They can also enhance data, for example, by incorporating external data like weather or exchange rates through third-party services.

+### Data Apps
+[Data apps](/components/data-apps/) are simple web applications that can be deployed inside Keboola projects and also publicly accessed from outside the projects.
+They are usually custom-built to address specific challenges, for example, recommendation engines, interactive segmentation tools, AI integration solutions, data visualization platforms, custom internal reporting tools for business teams, and financial apps for gaining insights into spending patterns.

 ### Data Destination Connectors
-[Data destination connectors](/components/writers/), formerly known as [writers](/components/writers/), are components responsible for output data delivery from Keboola to the systems and applications where the data gets used or consumed.
-These connectors often interface with [relational databases](/components/writers/database/), BI, [reporting and analytics](/components/writers/bi-tools/) platforms, tools, or applications.
+[Data destination connectors](/components/writers/), formerly known as writers, are components responsible for output data delivery from Keboola to the systems and applications where the data gets used or consumed ([relational databases](/components/writers/database/), BI, [reporting and analytics](/components/writers/bi-tools/) platforms, tools, or applications).

 ### Full Automation
-Keboola provides the [Flows](https://help.keboola.com/orchestrator/) component, formerly known as [Orchestrator](/orchestrator/), to fully automate end-to-end processes.
-With flows, you can specify the execution order of individual connectors, transformations, and other components and set up parallelization.
+The [Flows](https://help.keboola.com/orchestrator/) component, formerly known as Orchestrator, helps you to fully automate end-to-end processes.
+You can specify the order in which individual connectors, transformations, and other components will be run and set up parallelization.
 By adding a **schedule** or trigger, you can [automate](/orchestrator/) processes at specified intervals or times of the day.

 The platform automatically scales resources to facilitate the automated processes.